eugene-d/kontacto/README.md

 # Kontacto

-A command-line Kontacto application for managing contacts and notes with intelligent command recognition.
+A command-line application for managing contacts and notes with intelligent command recognition.

 ## Features